minepy/mictools/README.rst

 Strength of significant associations
 """"""""""""""""""""""""""""""""""""
-Finally, the strengths of the relationships called significant are estimated using the MIC_e estimator.
+Finally, the strengths of the relationships called significant are estimated using MIC_e.
 By default the significance level is set to 0.05:

 .. code-block:: sh